campa-consortium/pals/source/element-parameters.md

   MetaP: ...    # Second instance not allowed!
 ```

-## Naming and Inheriting Parameterss
+## Naming and Inheriting Parameters

 Any group can be given a **name** and the values can be used in another group of the same type
 using **import**.